 Rohit Gandikota

 I'm a PhD student at Northeastern University advised by Prof. David Bau.
-I'm interested in enumerating and understanding knowledge inside generative image and language models.
+I'm interested in understanding and unlocking the hidden knowledge inside generative models.
 I also closely work with Prof. Antonio Torralba from MIT.
-I interned at Adobe Research.
+I interned at Adobe Research ('24, '25).

-I previously worked at Indian Space Research Organization as an Applied Scientist, where I worked on advancing image sensing capabilites towards better disaster management and monitoring systems using neural networks.
+I previously worked at Indian Space Research Organization as an Applied Scientist, where I worked on advancing image sensing capabilities towards better disaster management and monitoring systems using neural networks.

 Email / Scholar / Twitter / Linkedin / Github